 Because you’ll have a brand new layer of skin at the end of your first appointment, it’s crucial that you follow your aftercare instructions.
 To get the best results, it is recommended that you continue to treat your skin at home in between your facials.
-Using these glowing green pads every other evening on clean dry skin will help with fine lines and wrinkles, clearing pores, evening out dark spots and uneven skin texture.
+From day 3 of the treatment, using this ‘Glowcolic Toner’ every evening on clean dry skin will help with fine lines and wrinkles, clearing pores, evening out dark spots and uneven skin texture.

 For the first 3 days after your appointment, plan to stay out of direct sunlight and wear plenty of sunscreen to shield your new skin from harmful UV rays.
 This step can promote healthier skin in the long run as it helps prevent signs of aging, uneven skin tone and spots, and even skin cancer.
 Always start your day with a layer of sunscreen and reapply every 4 hours if you’re spending an extended time outdoors.

 As your skin heals, you should use gentle, non-irritating products.
 Don’t use any other exfoliating products for about three days after your appointment.
 You should avoid touching, rubbing, or picking your skin, which can slow the healing process.
 Finally, don’t use products with glycolic acid, retinol, benzoyl peroxide, or topical acne treatments for 24-48 hours.

 One of the best parts of this treatment is how it transforms your skin.
 You’ll walk out of your appointment with the softest skin of your life, and one way to keep it soft and smooth is by moisturising often.